File Timestamps in Linux: atime, mtime, ctime Explained

 Remember: ctime will always be modified by mtime change.

 It helps a lot in analyzing.
-There could be a number of situations where you need to refer to the timestamps of a file.
+There could be several situations where you need to refer to the timestamps of a file.
 For example, you can see if a file was modified recently or not when it was supposed to be modified.

-I already showed you above that it can also help in analyzing if someone accessed the files or modified it maliciously.
+I already showed you above that it can also help in analyzing if someone accessed the files or modified them maliciously.
 Timestamps play an important role in such situations.

 How to know when a file was originally created?